astronomy-commons/hipscat-import/docs/guide/contact.rst

 * Open an issue in our github repo for hipscat-import
     * https://github.com/astronomy-commons/hipscat-import/issues/new
-* If you're on LSSTC slack, so are we! #lincc-lsdb
+* If you're on LSSTC slack, so are we! #lincc-dataformats